jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 individual nodes can be valuable input to future purchasing decisions or development efforts to reduce the power consumption.
-Yet, as data collection is often rather easy, we should not overdo it in such a way that it leads to accumulation of dark data (i.e. data that is collected and stored, but never used).
+Yet, as data collection is often rather easy, we should not overdo it in such a way that it leads to accumulation of dark data (i.e. data that is collected and stored but never used).
 All data collection consumes processing power, network resources and storage space, and this can in turn increase the emissions from the network.